Home ยป Blog ยป Nature Study ยป Why Audubon Are the Best Field Guides for Homeschoolers

 The Best Field Guides

-They’re relatively inexpensive, especially when you purchase a single one here or there for back-to-school gifts or stocking stuffers.
+Especially when you purchase a single one here or there for back-to-school gifts or stocking stuffers.

-They are available for many topics.
-Once we get used to a certain type of field guide, it’s nice knowing the other books in the series will follow the same general “searching style”.
-Plus, my collection looks nice lined up on the bookshelf together!
+Once we get used to a certain type of field guide, it’s nice to know that the other books in the series will follow the same general “searching style.”
+Plus, my collection looks great lined up on the bookshelf together!

 National Audubon Society Field Guide to North American Wildflowers--E: Eastern Region - Revised Edition (National Audubon Society Field Guides)National Audubon Society Field Guide to North American Wildflowers: Western RegionAudubon Society Field Guide to North American Trees: Eastern RegionNational Audubon Society Field Guide to North American Trees--W: Western Region (National Audubon Society Field Guides)National Audubon Society Field Guide to North American Birds: Eastern Region, Revised EditionNational Audubon Society Field Guide to North American Birds, Western RegionNational Audubon Society Field Guide to North American Mammals (National Audubon Society Field Guides)National Audubon Society Field Guide to Reptiles and Amphibians: North America (National Audubon Society Field Guides)National Audubon Society Field Guide to Insects and Spiders: North America (National Audubon Society Field Guides)The National Audubon Society Field Guide to North American ButterfliesNational Audubon Society Field Guide to Fishes: North AmericaNational Audubon Society Field Guide to Rocks and Minerals: North America (National Audubon Society Field Guides)Field Guide to the Night Sky (National Audubon Society Field Guides)

-Do you need nature study curriculum?
+Do you need a nature study curriculum?

 Other Posts You Might Enjoy